There are often many factors that lead to relationship failures.

 Healthy relationships start like this:

-With a sense and a non-written agreement that both partners will make an effort to support and contribute for the other (and for the whole).
+With a sense and a non-written agreement that both partners will make an effort to support and contribute to the other (and for the whole).

 And they expect their partners to do the same.